-The coefficients γ_f and γ_b are the respective weights on the forward-looking and the backward-looking variable.
-The equation derives from a New Keynesian model with staggered price setting a la Calvo, where a fraction of firms set their prices using the lagged aggregate inflation rate.
+The equation derives from a New Keynesian model with staggered price setting a la Calvo, where a fraction of firms set their prices using the lagged aggregate inflation rate, γ_f and γ_b being the weights on the forward-looking and the backward-looking variable respectively.

-Under the assumption of unbiased current-quarter expectations, it holds that $\pi_t = \mathbb{E}t \pi_t + \epsilon_t$, where the error term ε_t has zero mean.4 Combining these two equations yields the following NKPC-based inflation expectations formation equation:
+Under the assumption of unbiased expectations and in the case of current-quarter expectations, it holds that $\pi_t = \mathbb{E}t \pi_t + \epsilon_t$, where the error term ε_t has zero mean.5 It is worth mentioning that this specification is different from rational expectations, for which three additional assumptions would be required: ε_t is normally distributed, not serially correlated, and uncorrelated with all past information (any variable dated t or earlier).
+Combining these two equations yields the following NKPC-based inflation expectations formation equation: